 Transmission, NIMBY, and the quest to decarbonize the grid

-This article appears in the 2021-21 edition of Perspectives.
+An earlier version of article appeared in the 2021-21 edition of Perspectives.

 In a swath of pristine forest in northwestern Maine, a heated conflict over a proposed transmission line has been playing out with striking familiarity.